-Coronary Subclavian Steal syndrome is a rare complication of coronary artery bypass graft.
-It mostly occurs due to the stenosis of the left sub-clavian artery which is proximal to the left internal mammary artery, compromising of the myocardial blood flow.
+Coronary-subclavian steal syndrome is a rare complication of coronary artery bypass grafting (CABG).
+The condition usually occurs due to stenosis of the left subclavian artery, which is proximal to the left internal mammary artery, comprising the myocardial blood flow.

-It is mostly the result of a long-standing subclavian stenosis occurring due to the progression of the stenosis following Coronary artery bypass graft.
+It is mostly the result of long-standing subclavian stenosis that occurs due to the progression of stenosis following CABG.

-Etiologic factors which can lead to steal syndrome include proximal subclavian artery occlusion or severe stenosis.
-In the majority of cases, it is the result of atherosclerotic arterial disease, which mostly has dominance for the left side.
-On the right side, disease or occlusion of innominate artery can result in occlusion of the origin of subclavian artery.
+Etiologic factors that can lead to coronary steal syndrome include proximal subclavian artery occlusion or severe stenosis.
+In the majority of cases, the disease results from atherosclerotic arterial disease, which is usually dominant on the left side.
+On the right side, disease or occlusion of the innominate artery can result in occlusion of the origin of the subclavian artery.

-Coronary steal syndrome mostly occurs when a patient is on certain types of vasodilator drugs like:
+Coronary steal syndrome usually occurs when a patient is taking certain types of vasodilator drugs, such as:

 Modifiable risk factors include: